-After finding her passion for music and writing during college, Kristin launched Chicago Haze in April 2015 as a creative outlet.
+After finding her passion for music and writing during college, Kristin launched Staged Haze (previously Chicago Haze up until April 2021) in 2015 as a creative outlet.
 After navigating her way through the Chicago scene for a few years, Kristin was able to start covering shows of up and coming musicians, ranging from local and touring acts performing throughout the city’s close-knit music community.
-Kristin has developed Chicago Haze’s coverage to focus mainly on pop, indie-pop, rock and alternative music.
+Kristin has developed Staged Haze’s coverage to focus mainly on pop, indie-pop, rock and alternative music.
 Some of her favorite artists include Taylor Swift, The 1975, Vampire Weekend, Mitski, Phoebe Bridgers, and the ethereal Stevie Nicks.
-Follow her shenanigans on Instagram here and see her portfolio here.
+Follow her shenanigans on Instagram here.

 A Chicago-based PR professional by day and music fanatic by night (okay, and also by day), Mitch loves sneakers, grilled cheese, and all things hip-hop.
 His first concert ever was seeing Hawthorne Heights on the 2006 Nintendo Fusion Tour, and he believes the greatest joy in life is coming back to win in Mario Party 8.
 While his musical preferences change with the season, his favorite artists include The National, 2Pac, Passion Pit, BROCKHAMPTON, Grimes, and the legendary UGK.
 Give him a follow on Instagram!